 It’s not enough to just build a pretty ecommerce store, although that will help.
 You have to put in the time and work to make your brand known.
+Or you have to hire a marketing agency.
 So, if you want to get the scoop on ecommerce marketing, so you can better advertise your ecommerce site, keep reading.

 Ecommerce Marketing Defined

 There are three main phases of ecommerce marketing: planning, execution, and follow-up.
 In other words:

 - Converting that traffic into sales